Thyme2be/lifegear/README.md

 # Constraint:
 1. If no api request is made within a certain amount of time, the backend server will automatically shut down and enter idle mode.
 Although it takes less than a minute, the server will immediately restart in response to the api request.

+2. Auth cookie only last for 30 minutes.

 # Bug and Fix Report
 1. Can not register new user from back end to supabase database `error: new row violates row-level security policy for table "students"`